opsschool/curriculum/soft_skills.rst

 Before sending one email or updating that web site, think about the answers to these questions.
-People are inundated with communication from email, voicemail, twitter, facebook/Google+, internal web/wikis, text, IM.
+People are inundated with communication from email, voicemail, Twitter, Facebook/Google+, internal web/wikis, text, IM.
 How can you deliver your message in the best way possible to get the appropriate level of attention for your topic while not overly burden the recipient(s)?